Simenf05/barcode-scanning-system/README.md

-# barcode-scanning-system
+# Barcode-scanning-system
-system with website for scanning barcodes
+System with website for scanning barcodes

+Read the setup.md file to start setup in the documentation folder.